MIROC-DOC/model_description/descript_files/d.5-tracer.md

 be satisfied a condition as follows.
 $$q_{i}=\frac{1}{\Delta x_{i}} \int_{x_{i-\frac{1}{2}}}^{x_{i+\frac{1}{2}}} q(x) dx$$

-The old editions of MIROC adoptted van Leer method, in which interpolation function is a linear function, but MIROC6 adopts The Piecewise Parobolic Method (PPM) scheme (Colella and Woodward 1984) , in which interpolation function is a quadrative function
+The old editions of MIROC adopted van Leer method, in which interpolation function is a linear function, but MIROC6 adopts The Piecewise Parobolic Method (PPM) scheme (Colella and Woodward 1984) , in which interpolation function is a quadrative function